pythoncoder1234/Tanks-Multiplayer-Modding-API/README.md

 Installation
 ---

-You can download the JAR file [here](https://onedrive.live.com/download?cid=1E1C6A69D73A57B9&resid=1E1C6A69D73A57B9%21137&authkey=ADdTf1tNjapWfT8).
+You can download the JAR file [here](https://onedrive.live.com/download?cid=1E1C6A69D73A57B9&resid=1E1C6A69D73A57B9%21156&authkey=AJK5DlKvt3PfOJc).

 To create a project with the source code, just set it up like a normal Tanks modding project or extension creation project.

 New Features:
 ---

-**Mod API v1.1.3**
+**Mod API v1.1.4**:
-- Updated to Tanks 1.5.1
-- Added an option to fix the number of network events tanks send every second
-- `ItemBar.setEnabled`: sets the state of the item bar for all players.
-- Added the `enableRemote` variable into `Minigame` to determine whether the client side should launch the minigame as well.
-- Tanks now shoot their mines
+- Revamped multiplayer crusades
-- Fixed multiple multiplayer bugs
+- Fixed multiplayer crusade bugs
+- Lowered third person turning sensitivity
+- Added zoom controls to first and third person (press c and scroll)
+- :train:
+- Added two methods to `Tank`s: `sendCreateEvent()` and `sendUpdateEvent()`.
+- Removed `IModdedTank`

 [Older Changelogs](changelog.md)